getstay/butter/README.md

 - To distribute your work, you have to either find and copy the files out of your user global config profile (including required cruft xml GUI related files), or figure out how to use the GUI to embed macro libraries into a file and save it.
 - Version control?
 Your files are either in the user config profile or embedded in an easier-to-distribute file... but that file is a zip archive, so your version control commits are practically worthless.
 - Want to download a macro and run it from the command line?
 That's a tolerable endeavor if you know the format (it's poorly documented and documented incorrectly in places), **except** you're bound to have a macro run and just hang afterward, because the macro itself is expected to close the document it is running from in that case, even though it is headless.
-- If you get beyond thos obstacles, try running a command twice in parallel - the second invocation does nothing whatsoever - not even reporting a reason why (it's because the user profile is being used exclusively by the first invocation).
-This is all eye-rolling madness in comparison to opening up a text editor, writing some code in it, and typing a command to run the code, and having it work the same way if you repeat it.
+- If you get beyond those obstacles, try running a command twice in parallel - the second invocation does nothing whatsoever - not even reporting a reason.
+This is all eye-rolling madness in comparison to opening up a text editor, writing some code in it, typing a command, and the code runs.
 This project aims to let you write and invoke LibreOffice Basic macros without the LibreOffice GUI/IDE, allowing you to stay fully in the terminal if you wish, without jumping through any needless hoops.
 You are freed to move your work in and out of LibreOffice's monolithic control as you please.

 Why is it called butter?
 `LibreOffice Basic -> LBA -> Liquid Butter Alternative -> Butter`